 Bokeum Lee & Pyunghwa Lee

-Bokeum Lee and Pyunghwa Lee are sisters and innovative artists whose distinct practices explore materiality, memory, and societal narratives.
+Bokeum Lee und Pyunghwa Lee are sisters and innovative artists whose distinct practices explore materiality, memory, and societal narratives.
 Born in Korea and based between Dortmund, Seoul, and Bremen, they draw on their shared experiences of migration to create interdisciplinary works that engage with personal and collective histories.
 Together, Bokeum and Pyunghwa have collaborated on group exhibitions such as ≪Süß?
 Sauer?≫ and ≪Unter einem Dach≫ (both 2025, Essen), pushing artistic boundaries and engaging with cultural and social dialogues

 BOKEUM LEE combines textile materials with photographic techniques, crafting tactile and visual works that make memories and emotions palpable.
 Her notable projects include the photographic series ≪ROTEM≫ (2022–2023, funded by the Ministry of Culture and Science NRW, South Korea) and exhibitions such as Staatspreis ≪MANUFACTUM NRW≫ (2025, MKK Dortmund) and ≪Feelings - Internationale Photoszene Köln≫ (2025).
 She received the German Photobook Award (Bronze, 2025, for ROTEM) and has curated exhibitions like Unter einem Dach≫ and Süß?
 Sauer?≫ (both 2025, Essen).
 She is currently pursuing an M.A. in Photography Studies & Practice at Folkwang University of the Arts, Essen.